jihedamine/campsite-reservation/README.md

 curl -X "GET" http://<host>:<port>/reservations/availableDates?nbDays=<number-of-days>`
 ```

-- Make a reservation, providing
+- Make a reservation, the check-in date, check-out date, email and full name of the reserving person.
-  - email
-  - full name
-  - arrival date
-  - departure date

 If the reservation request succeeded, a unique reservation identifier is returned to the API caller.

 ```
 curl -X "POST" "http://<host>:<port>/reservations"